 For baby geckos, you’ll want small roaches, for juvenile geckos, you’ll want medium-sized roaches, and for adult geckos, you’ll want the large-sized ones.
 These roaches are amazing and are actually the insects I feed my leopard gecko more than any other bug that I have.

 There are many different types of mealworms to choose from online, but when it comes to picking some out for your leopard gecko, you want to make sure that they’re alive.
 Dead food isn’t very appealing to geckos and will a lot of the times not even touch the food if it’s not moving, which isn’t good because they obviously need to eat.

-With that said, here is the brand that I choose to go with when picking out my leopard geckos mealworms.
+With that said, here are the mealworms that I like to get for my leopard geckos mealworms.
 They’re a company called Live Mealworms that ships with Amazon and are very reliable, quick, and truthful when it comes to their products.
 Even when buying in bulk, you might only find just a few dead mealworms, if any at all.
 I have been using them for years and recommend this brand all the way.

 You can choose medium-sized worms, large, or mixed depending on how big your leopard gecko is.
 Medium-sized worms will be good for baby and juvenile geckos while large worms will be good for adults.